From talking and texting to sharing photos and videos, mobile phones have made it possible to stay in touch with family, friends and coworkers 24/7.

 Unfortunately, many individuals are so used to reaching for their phones that they underestimate the risk of doing so while behind the wheel.
+As traffic injury lawyers in O’Fallon, IL we see it all the time.
 The Illinois State Police report that using a cell phone while driving increases the chance of a collision by 400%.

 States across the country have begun enacting tougher distracted driving laws, and Illinois is no exception.
 In 2010 the state made it illegal to text while driving and, in 2014, banned cellphone use without a hands-free device.
 However, as of July 1, 2020, a new state law explicitly prohibits holding or touching any electronic device behind the wheel and enacts stricter penalties for those who do so.